-Once again, Brad Pitt is releasing cryptic messages — only this time, his words about an inevitable journey are inspiring excited speculation instead of raised eyebrows.
+Once again, Brad Pitt is releasing cryptic messages — only this time, his words are inspiring excited speculation instead of baffled derision.

-So Brad Pitt’s planning a trip to China?
-Not really newsworthy — except for the fact that he was reportedly banned from entering the country after starring in Seven Years in Tibet.
+The international man of mystery recently joined Sina Weibo, a popular Chinese Facebook-Twitter hybrid, and posted what so far has been his only status update: “It is the truth.
+Yup, I’m coming…” So Brad Pitt’s planning a trip to China?
+Not really newsworthy — except for the fact that he was reportedly banned from entering the Chinese mainland after starring in Seven Years in Tibet.
 At least Pitt’s in good company; Richard Gere, Harrison Ford, and Martin Scorsese have also reportedly been put on a blacklist that prevents them from entering China and/or Tibet.

 Seven Years in Tibet tells the tale of an Austrian mountaineer (played by Pitt) who lived in Tibet from 1944 until the nation was invaded by China and subsequently incorporated into the People’s Republic in the early 1950s.
 The film paints a sympathetic portrait of the 14th Dalai Lama, who is tutored by Pitt’s character, and negatively depicts the Chinese soldiers who descend upon Tibet.